Volunteer in South Africa

 On some placement you will need to pay a fee or give a donation to participate, this usually includes placements, transfers, training, orientation, meals and accommodation.
 This can be the case for large international charities and also local organisations - search programs above and apply today.
 If you need any help arranging a volunteer program in South Africa please get in touch.

-How to Volunteer for Free in South Africa
+Volunteer in South Africa for Free

 South Africa offers more volunteer opportunities than most countries in the world and you can find free and cheap opportunities depending on what your interests are.
 You will need to apply direct with small NGO's but then some costs might need to be covered for example flights, accommodation and food.
 Also a lot of charities offer placements to internationals, you can find these by searching our featured organisations tab above.